Miiko Albornoz: Statutory rape

 On 8 January 2013, it was made official that Albornoz was being charged with statutory rape for having had sexual relations with a 14-year-old girl on 8 November 2012 in Malmö.
 Albornoz was detained and arrested for the offence on 17 November 2012, but was released after three days.
 Albornoz admitted that he was aware of the girl's age at the time of the act.
 Media reported that the relationship was mutually consensual and that no violence or force had occurred during the act.
 Malmö FF published a press release the same day stating that Albornoz would take a time-out from all activities with the club until further notice.

 Albornoz was found guilty and was given a suspended sentence in the trial held on 12 February 2013.
-As a result of the conviction Malmö FF announced a two months' extension of the time-out, but that Albornoz would be allowed to train with the squad during this period.
+As a result of the conviction Malmö FF announced a two-month extension of the time-out, but that Albornoz would be allowed to train with the squad during this period.
 They also announced that a new decision regarding the player's situation would be taken at the end of this period.
 On 10 April 2013, Malmö FF held a press conference and announced that Albornoz's time-out was now over and that he would be available for squad selection once again for the Allsvenskan match against Östers IF on 22 April 2013.
 Albornoz was unavailable for play in the group stage of the 2012–13 Svenska Cupen which was held in March 2013 as well as the four opening fixtures of the 2013 Allsvenskan season.